hrs00/chat_server/README.md

 ![image](https://github.com/hrs00/chat_server/assets/135930294/a7ebe18c-f348-40cb-b5bf-6a3f155ba69e)

 The python script uses boto3 module to create EC2 instance and it's assosciated security group and IAM role.
+This script needs to run only once.
+Running it again will throw errors.

 ### 5. Run the client